Running WRF¶

 Note

-This option should be used with care, and only used if the user is highly experienced with computing processes.
+This option should be used with care, only by users highly experienced with computing processes.

-To use quilting, the following parameters should be set in the &namelist_quilt record in namelist.input.:
+To use quilting, set the following in the namelist’s &namelist_quilt record:

-nio_tasks_per_group : Number of processors to use per IO group for IO quilting (1 or 2 is typically sufficient)
+nio_tasks_per_group : Number of processors to use per IO group for IO quilting (1 or 2 are typically sufficient)

-nio_groups : How many IO groups for IO (default is 1)
+nio_groups : The number of IO groups (default is 1)

 Note